Skip to main content

 • video generation: short clips, animations

-• code questions: explaining snippets, suggesting fixes
+• code questions: explanation of snippets, correction suggestions

 • search and research: Deep Research, web search via Perplexity